determined-ai/determined/docs/setup-cluster/deploy-cluster/k8s/custom-pod-specs.rst

 ********************

 In addition to default pod specs, it is also possible to configure custom pod specs for individual tasks.
-When defining a custom pod spec for a task, it will merge with the default pod spec if one is defined according to Kubernetes `strategic merge patch
+When a custom pod spec is provided for a task, it will merge with the default pod spec if one is defined according to Kubernetes `strategic merge patch
 <https://github.com/kubernetes/community/blob/master/contributors/devel/sig-api-machinery/strategic-merge-patch.md>`__.
 Pod specs for individual tasks can be configured under the ``environment`` field in the